Enrique1987/databricks/01_02_Data_Engineer_Professional/06_Solution-Long-Questions-Exam-Preparation-DE-Professional.md

 &nbsp;&nbsp;&nbsp;&nbsp;A.wise strategy to reduce downtime is to create a temporary table and make changes to it while keeping the original table unaltered.
 However, if not done properly, switching the tables using an atomic operation can still pose risks and result in possible data inconsistencies.
 Ensuring a seamless transition between the temporary and original tables complicates the process and might involve extra work.

 &nbsp;&nbsp;&nbsp;&nbsp;D.is incorrect.
 Before rolling out changes to all users, the gradual rollout strategy enables testing and feedback gathering.
 Although this method guarantees thorough validation, it might not be appropriate in circumstances involving short deadlines and the need for urgent changes.
 Multiple versions of the customer-facing table must be carefully monitored and managed to avoid complexity and potential inconsistencies.
 References: https://www.databricks.com/glossary/acid-transactions https://www.databricks.com/blog/2019/09/24/diving-into-delta-lake-schema-enforcement-evolution.html Prev Mark for review Next Review Attempt 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39 40 41 42 43 44 45 46 47 48 49 50 51 52 53 54 55 56 57 58 59 60 Did you like this Question?
-Switch to Fullscreen mode © Copyright 2023.
+Switch to Fullscreen mode Â© Copyright 2023.
 Whizlabs Software Pvt.
 Ltd. All Right Reserved. """

 **Question 52: Security and Governance Building a production pipeline for handling sensitive financial data is necessary for a financial organization, and it must also ensure that the data is securely deleted as per GDPR and CCPA regulations.
 The lead data engineer must create a safe and effective pipeline that complies with compliance standards after deciding to use Databricks for this purpose.
 Which of the following strategies should the data engineer employ to guarantee that data is securely deleted?**